Choosing The Right POS Kit: A Guide For Retailers

 RFID Scanners

-Radio frequency identification is a technology that allows the scanning of items without the need for directly-facing contact of the laser and barcode.
+Radio frequency identification (RFID) offers many benefits for retailers.
+RFID is a technology that allows the scanning of items without the need for directly-facing contact with the laser and barcode.
 In other words, just being near an RFID tag is enough for the reader to pick up on.
-The newest RFID retail tech will even allow customers to place their whole shopping basket into a bin that reads all of the items at once!

 Examples of Types of POS Kits